urvashithakar/app/README.md

 ### Database-First

-Directus follows a database-first approach, storing all of your data _unaltered_ in pure SQL databases with that can be completely cusotmized.
+Directus follows a database-first approach, storing all of your data _unaltered_ in pure SQL databases that can be completely cusotmized.

 #### Access and Optimization